 2090 N. Broad Street

 The Solomon Goffe House is a historic building that is an important landmark of the Meriden region.
 Erected in 1711, it is one of the foremost houses and is still intact and well-preserved.
 Included in the U.S. National Register of Historic Places, it now serves as living museum.

-The New Britain Museum of American Art (NBMAA) is a lovely regional art museum, just nine miles (14 kilometers) south of Hartford.
-There are over 6000 artworks at this museum, ranging from painting to photography by some of the United States' preeminent artists, such as Mary Cassatt, Georgia O'Keefee, Andy Warhol, Edward Hopper and John Singer Sargent.
-Saturdays from 10a until noon there is free admission for all visitors.
+The New Britain Museum of American Art (NBMAA) is an enthralling regional art museum, just nine miles (14 kilometers) south of Hartford.
+There are over 6000 artworks at this museum, ranging from canvas art to photography by preeminent American artists such as Mary Cassatt, Georgia O'Keefee, Andy Warhol, Edward Hopper and John Singer Sargent.
+There is free admission for all visitors on Saturdays from 10a until noon.

 This beautiful house known as the Enoch Kelsey House is a house of the farmer.
 Consisting of free hand paintings, basement to attic paneling, a beehive oven and a fireplace, this house has been serving as a great museumwhere the people enjoy a great view of the historic home with it's ravishing interiors.